UniMath/agda-unimath/src/simplicial-type-theory/free-directed-loops.lagda.md

     map-inv-is-equiv (is-equiv-htpy-free-dependent-directed-loop-eq β β')
 ```

-### The type of free dependent loops in a constant family of types is equivalent to the type of ordinary free loops
+### The type of free dependent loops in a constant family of types is equivalent to the type of ordinary free directed loops

 ```agda
 module _